Hiking Denver’s Rocky Mountain Arsenal Wildlife Refuge

 FREE Shipping at Patagonia.com on all orders of $75 or more!

-While you’re near Mary Lake, cross over Havana and enjoy a walk around Mary or go a bit further to Lake Ladora.
-There’s a great loop trail of about 2 miles to take you around the lakes.
-When you’re ready, head back west along the Legacy trail to the Visitor Center, completing a four-mile out-and-back walk.
+While you are near Mary Lake, cross over to Havana and enjoy a walk around the lake, or go a bit further to Lake Ladora.
+There is a great 2-mile loop to take you around the lakes.
+When ready, head west along the Legacy trail to the Visitor Center, completing a four-mile out-and-back walk.

 Traveling to Denver International Airport?